cgandini/Physochlaina_orientalis/README.md

 ## Installation

-Just download the complete folder.
-Give permissions to all scripts within and add files to the bash profile.
-Then you can just run calling the script.
+Just download the folder scripts_porientalis.
+Give permissions to all scripts within (chmod +x *) and add files to the bash profile (export PATH="/yourpath/scripts_porientalis:$PATH").
+Then you can just run calling the script name.

 ## 1- extend_contigs_subtracting_reads.sh: get a subset of reads subtracting unwanted reads and extend using SSAKE